Learn your coastal evacuation zone & how to stay safe during coastal storms

 Make a Plan That Meets Your Needs

 • If you have a disability, access or functional need, make a plan that addresses how your needs may affect your ability to evacuate, shelter in place, or communicate with emergency workers.
-Arrange help from family, friends, or service providers if you will need assistance.
-If you are unable to evacuate on your own, contact 311 for assistance.
+Get help from family, friends, or service providers if you will need assistance.
+If you can’t to evacuate on your own, contact 311 for assistance.

 • If you depend on power for life-sustaining equipment, plan to evacuate.
 You may lose power following a hurricane.
 Ask your utility company if your medical equipment qualifies you to be listed as a life-sustaining equipment customer.